Abadie's Kappa and Weighting Estimators of the Local Average Treatment Effect: Estimation and Inference

 \section{Estimation and Inference}

 In this section we study estimation and inference for $\late$.
-We begin with the case where $p(X)$ is known.
-While this is often not true in practice, our observations in Sections \ref{sec:normalized} and \ref{sec:nearzero} apply equally in that case and when $p(X)$ is estimated using maximum likelihood or nonparametrically.
+We begin by introducing our preferred weighting estimator of this parameter.
+Then, we develop the argument in favor of this estimator, beginning with the case where $p(X)$ is known and later explaining how $p(X)$ can be estimated when it is not known.
+While $p(X)$ is rarely known in practice, our novel insights in Sections \ref{sec:normalized} and \ref{sec:nearzero} apply equally in that case and when $p(X)$ is estimated using standard methods.